Final report for LNE19-378

 1. Identification of irrigation strategies for apple orchards

-Evaportransportation (ET)-based irrigation: The daily reference ET (ETr) was calculated using the Hargreaves model, which was described in detail in FAO-56 Hargreaves equation.
+Evapotranspiration (ET)-based irrigation: The daily reference ET (ETr) was calculated using the Hargreaves model, which was described in detail in FAO-56 Hargreaves equation.
 The model must be modified to suit different growing conditions and the disparate plant architectures of tall discontinuous crops like fruit trees.
 Then the reference ET was adjusted by local crop coefficients Kc.
-While, the Kc could be slightly different at different crop growing stage.
-In this study, we used a constant value of Kc=0.9 for apple tree orchard through the season.
+In this study, we used a constant value of Kc=0.9 for apple tree orchard through the season, even the Kc could be slightly different at different crop growing stage.
 For simplification, the effective rainfall was assumed to be equal to the amount of rainfall from the nearby weather station.
 The daily water deficit was defined as the input water (rainfall) subtracting the daily evapotranspiration.
 The water deficit was calculated daily, and it was accumulated through the time.
 When the water deficit reaches certain value setting to 25.4 mm (1 inch), then the irrigation will need to be scheduled.
 Our irrigation goal was to reduce the water deficit to zero.
 In our calculation, if the rainfall/irrigation was greater than the current accumulated water deficit, the value of accumulated water deficit was set to zero at the end of the day (the extra water was regarded as run-off).
 The water deficit was set to zero at the beginning of the season, with soil water content at field capacity was added to soil prior to the test.

-Conventional irrigation: The conventional method for irrigation in the test block was based on the experience.
+Conventional irrigation: The conventional method for irrigation in the test block was based on experience.